RECRUITING MORE MEN IN EDUCATION IN THE EARLY YEARS

 The Early Years Movement is working towards a future where both education and society are more equitable and inclusive.

 Yet fewer than 3% of Early Years practitioners are men, and 75% of settings have no male staff at all.
+The Early Years Movement place more men in education to close the diversity gap.

 This creates an imbalance that limits children's social and emotional development and reinforces outdated ideas of who can care, lead, and teach.
+At the Early Years Movement, our aim is to change that by placing more men in education at the Early Years Phase.

 1/6

-The Early Years Movement is committed to building a more equitable Early Years workforce by increasing the presence of men in caring roles.
+The Early Years Movement is committed to building a more equitable Early Years workforce by increasing the presence of men in education and caring roles.
 Our goal is to improve gender representation and provide all children with access to diverse role models from the very beginning of life.

 Please reach us at charly@theearlyyearsmovement.org if you cannot find an answer to your question.